Elv13/quickviews_presentation/README.md

   CPU overhead.
 It caused the complexity to skyrocket and I deleted it.
     * It is still the "way to go", but only once everything else is **very** mature and unit tested.
 This should not affect the public API
+    * I also removed the code that delayed refreshing the view in an idle main loop event because it was impossible to debug problems across event loop iterations.
 * The "x" axis has been ignored.
 No tables for now.
     * QtQuick.TableView works fine
     * It is designed to be added later, but isn't present right now